tvandewa/RCR-Tactile-Map-with-Audio/README.md

 14. 1/8 tile spacers – 1 pack
 15. 100 grit sandpaper – 1 piece

-Process
+<bold>Process</bold>

 Braille Text
 1. Cut aluminium text panels and buttons to size using tinsnips
 2. Create grid on backside of text panels
-3. Stencil on a mirror image of desired braille text onto the grid created in step 2
+3. Stencil a mirror image of desired braille text onto the grid created in step 2
-4. Using a hammer and 3/8 steel punch create each braille bump one at a time
+4. Using a hammer and 3/8 steel punch create braille letters
-5. cut 7 pieces of wire, 6 inches in length
+5. Cut 7 pieces of wire, 6 inches in length
-6. Strip ½ inch of each end of the 6 wires
+6. Strip ½ inch of both ends of the 7 wires
-7. attach one end of each wire to each text panel with electrical tape
+7. Attach one end of each wire to each text panel with electrical tape

 Map Construction